JaydenHuang8/LOL_2022_pro_play_analysis/README.md

 # League of Legends Pro Games Analysis

-by Jayden Huang
-A data science project for DSC80 course in UCSD
+A data science project for DSC80 course in UCSD by Jayden Huang

-## Introduction
+# Introduction

 League of Legend is the largest esport game in the world, and the dataset I'm using contains esports match data from the 2022 season of League of Legends.
 The primary goal of this project is to explore whether there are differences in performance across different professional leagues and player positions.
 Analyzing pro play data like this is crucial for pro play teams to develop winning strategies and  identify high-performing players.
 I want to see how various factors influence success in the game, and I'm particularly eager to dive into this analysis because I'm an experienced League of Legends player who has followed pro play for years.

-### Key Details:
+## Key Details:
 - **Number of Rows**: 150,180
 - **Relevant Columns**:
   - **league**: The league in which the player competes.